Kay Sage

 Katherine Linn Sage (June 25, 1898 – January 8, 1963), usually known as Kay Sage, was an American Surrealist artist and poet active between 1936 and 1963.
-A member of the Golden Age and Post-War periods of Surrealism, she is mostly recognized for her artistic works, which typically contain themes of an architectural nature.
+A member of the Golden Age and post-war periods of Surrealism, she is mostly recognized for her artistic works, which typically contain themes of an architectural nature.

+Through her marriage to an Italian prince, she became princess of San Faustino in 1925.
+She was also the sister-in-law of Donna Virginia Bourbon del Monte, wife of industrialist Edoardo Agnelli of the Agnelli family.

 Biography

 Sage was born in Albany, New York, into a family made wealthy from the timber industry.
 Her father, Henry M. Sage, was a state assemblyman the year after her birth and later was a five-term state senator.
 Her mother was Anne Wheeler (Ward) Sage.
 Sage had an elder sister, Anne Erskine Sage.

 Early life

 Anne Wheeler Ward Sage left her husband and older daughter soon after Kay's birth to live and travel in Europe with Kay as her companion.
 She and Henry Sage divorced in 1908, but Henry Sage continued to support his ex-wife and younger daughter, and Kay visited him and his new wife in Albany occasionally and wrote him frequent letters.

 Kay and her mother established a home in Rapallo, Italy, but visited many other places as well, including Paris.
 Katherine became fluent in French and Italian, speaking colloquial versions of these languages that she learned from the servants who helped to raise her.
 She attended a number of schools, including the Foxcroft School in Virginia, where she became a lifelong friend of the heiress Flora Payne Whitney.

 As a child she drew and wrote as hobbies, but her first formal training in painting was at the Corcoran Art School in Washington, D.C., in 1919–1920.
 After she and her mother went back to Italy in 1920, she studied art in Rome for several years, learning conventional techniques and styles.
 She particularly enjoyed painting outdoors in the Roman Campagna with teacher Oronato Carlandi and fellow students.
 Much later, Sage stated that "these were the happiest days of my life", and she told friend and gallery owner Julien Levy in 1961 that her campagna experience shaped her "perspective idea of distance and going away."
 Nonetheless, in later years Sage usually claimed that she was self-taught perhaps because, as one of her biographers, Judith Suther, states, most of what she had learned in Rome bore so little relationship to the kind of painting she eventually did that "she felt as if she had studied with no one."